npm/redsess/README.md

 * `expire` {Number} Time in seconds that sessions last Default=2 weeks
 * `cookieName` {String} Cookie name to use for session id's.
 Default = 's'
+* `keys` A [Keygrip](https://github.com/jed/keygrip) instance to use to sign the session token cookie.
+(If an array is passed in, then RedSess will make a KeyGrip obj out of it.)
+* `client` If you have another redis client you'd like to use, then you can do so.

 ## Methods